Junior School Curriculum

 Junior School students develop confidence and resilience by presenting to, and performing in front of, their peers beginning in Prep.
 Each class takes turns to host our weekly assembly as well as presenting an informative item that involves public speaking, song, dance and acting to showcase their learning to an audience of their peers and families.

 Year 3-4 Junior School students care for our College vegetable garden.
 Students gain skills in planting, harvesting, composting, and managing the worm farms.
 Food scraps are collected within the College to significantly reduce the amount of organic waste going into landfill.
-Students use the worm farm fertiliser to improve the health of the soil and plants.

 Student driven, the Drawing Club and Lego Club was formed once a week at lunch time.
 The Year 4 leaders’ vision was to have 10 students attend the sessions and numbers have been consistently high for the past few years.
 Year 4 leaders wanted to provide an experience for the students who enjoyed drawing as their passion.
 The activities are organized by students with teachers supervising the sessions.